elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/025-creational-design-patterns.md

 FactoryGirl.build(:user) #=> an instance of the User model
 ```

-I won't go into the details about how this works, but it should serve as food for thought, and perhaps would be a good project to [dig into the source](https://github.com/thoughtbot/factory_girl) so that you can get a sense of the power that factory methods can have in simplifying the object creation process while making it more flexible.
+I won't elaborate on how this works, but it should serve as food for thought,
+and perhaps would be a good project to [dig into the
+source](https://github.com/thoughtbot/factory_girl) so that you can get a sense
+of how factory methods can simplify the object creation process while also making
+it more flexible.

 ### Abstract Factory